Pregnancy Test Strip Instructions

 Start testing from 7 days past ovulation!

 Fertility2Family Pregnancy Test Strips are a fast, reliable and easy-to-use method of detecting pregnancy.
 Fertility2Family Pregnancy Test Strips detect the hCG (human Chorionic Gonadotropin) hormone.
-A hormone that is produced by the placenta after the fertilised egg adheres to the wall of the uterus.
+A hormone produced by the placenta after the fertilised egg adheres to the uterus wall.

 How to Perform a Home Pregnancy Test?

-1. Collect urine in a small clean container.
+1. Collect urine in a small urine collection cup.

 2. Remove the HTP test strip from the foil wrapper.
 Always try to hold the coloured end of the test, avoiding contact with the absorbent end.

 3. Immerse the strip vertically into the urine with the arrow end pointing towards the urine.
 Do not immerse past the MAX (maximum) line.